 Talent mixing cell suspension.

 Grow cells for 48 hours in a 37-degree Celsius incubator without changing media until about 70 to 80 percent confluency [1].
 Maintain cells confluent and fasted by culturing them in the same medium for 48 hours.
 Vary the incubation time from 24 to 72 hours depending on the desired fasting catabolic state [2].
+(Shanvanth did not wait for cells to grow, rather, we used a pre-plated 96 well plate from demonstration)

 Talent waiting for cells to grow.